swiftlang/swift/docs/LibraryEvolution.rst

   vice versa is not permitted.
 - Similarly, adding or removing ``lazy`` from a stored property is not permitted.
-- Changing the body of any *existing* methods, initializers, computed property accessors, or non-instance stored property accessors is permitted.
-Changing the body of a stored instance property observing accessor is permitted if the property is not `versioned <versioned entity>`, and considered a `binary-compatible source-breaking change` if it is.
+- Changing the body of any *existing* methods, initializers, or computed property accessors is still permitted.
-- Adding or removing observing accessors from any `versioned <versioned entity>` stored instance properties (public or non-public) is not permitted.
+- Adding observing accessors to any stored instance properties (public or non-public) is not permitted (and is checked by the compiler).
 - Removing stored instance properties is not permitted.
-Removing any other non-public, non-versioned members is still permitted.
+Removing any other non-ABI-public members is still permitted.
-- Adding a new protocol conformance is still permitted.
+- Adding a new protocol conformance is still permitted, per the usual restrictions.
-- Removing conformances to non-public protocols is still permitted.
+- Removing conformances to non-ABI-public protocols is still permitted.

-Additionally, if the type of any stored instance property includes a struct or enum, that struct or enum must be `versioned <versioned entity>`.
+Additionally, if the type of any stored instance property includes a struct or enum, that struct or enum must be ABI-public.
 This includes generic parameters and members of tuples.

 .. note::